mickengland/docker-jnlp-slave/README.md

 Make sure your ECS container agent is [updated](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-update.html) before running.
 Older versions do not properly handle the entryPoint parameter.
 See the [entryPoint](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions) definition for more information.

+## About this fork

+This fork of the official image adds the following things to the base image:

+ - Installs `sudo` and adds jenkins user to the sudoers.
+This might be a security breach but since this is intended to run in ephemeral containers launched by trusted users, we don't care as much.
+ - Installs `build-essentials` as well as interpreters and dev packages for:
+   - ruby
+   - nodejs
+   - php 7

 ## Configuration specifics

 By default, JnlpProtocol3 is disabled due to the known stability and scalability issues.
 You can enable this protocol on your own risk using the
 <code>JNLP_PROTOCOL_OPTS=-Dorg.jenkinsci.remoting.engine.JnlpProtocol3.disabled=false</code> property.

 ## Running